clarity-pm/clarity/docs/concepts/task-stage.md

 sidebar_label: Task stages
 ---

 All backlog tasks are separated in stages.
-Stage serves to indicate overall status of scheduling for a collection of tasks.
+The task stage serves to indicate the overall status of [scheduling and priority](prioritization.md) for a collection of tasks.

 Process of moving tasks between stages is called Stage Promotion - or simply, Promotion.